Graduate Department Academic Appeals Committee

 (b) The Chair of the Committee may determine that certain persons may receive notice of the proceedings in an appeal, and give directions as to copies of documents that shall be supplied to those persons, and as to the manner and degree of participation of such persons in the appeal.

 22. Legal Representation: Normally the University will not engage legal representation at the level of a department appeal.
-However, any party to an appeal may, at her/his own expense, be represented by counsel or other agent at any stage of the appeal process.
+However, any party to an appeal may, at their own expense, be represented by counsel or other agent at any stage of the appeal process.
 The Chair must secure the permission of the SGS Dean in order to obtain legal representation for the University.

-Committee Recommendations/Decision of the Chair:
+Committee Recommendations / Decision of the Chair

 23. GDAAC Recommendation: Recommendations of the GDAAC shall be agreed upon by a simple majority of members.
 The Chair of the Committee shall cast a vote.
 A detailed, written report with recommendations of the Committee must be presented immediately by the Chair of the Committee to the Chair of the Department and to all parties involved in the appeal.
 The report will outline the evidence considered and the recommendations reached, with reasons.
 A copy of this document should be given to the SGS Vice-Dean, Students by the Chair of the Department, and shall remain on file in the department.